 This is automatically assigned.
-E-mail is the primary way the University faculty and staff contact students, so it is important to check it daily at go.olemiss.edu.

-• Easy network access
+E-mail is the primary way the University faculty and staff contact students, so it is important to check it daily at go.olemiss.edu. - Easy network access

 The DeSoto Center building is equipped with wireless internet access.
-Contact the Distance Learning office to find out more.

-- Printing costs 10-cents per page.
+Contact the Distance Learning office to find out more. - Printing The Rebel Room, a student lounge located on the third floor (347), is available for students to take breaks between class, check e-mail or work on assignments for class.
+There are ten computers available with access to printers.
+Printing costs 10-cents per page.
 Instructions on how to login with your WebID and print are posted.
-Printing fees are billed to your Bursar account monthly, listed as "DeSoto Printing Charges." - Vendor Discounts

-Several hardware and software vendors have agreements with the University to offer select products at discounted prices for students.
-See olemiss.edu/computers.

-Ole Miss Online Storage - Box and Google Drive Use your WebID to log into Box from the Ole Miss home page or box.olemiss.edu.
+Printing fees are billed to your Bursar account monthly, listed as "DeSoto Printing Charges." - Vendor Discounts Several hardware and software vendors have agreements with the University to offer select products at discounted prices for students.
+See olemiss.edu/computers. - Ole Miss Online Storage Box and Google Drive Use your WebID to log into Box from the Ole Miss home page or box.olemiss.edu.
 Google Drive is linked through your Ole Miss e-mail account.
 This can be accessed at go.olemiss.edu.

+UM-DeSoto's Ambassadors represent the campus during many activities throughout the year including orientations, open houses, and student fairs.